ammmrrr18-cloud/08-Algorithms-Level-4-Project-2-ATM-System/README.md

 ---

 ## 🛠️ Technical Concepts Applied
+This **Functional System** focuses on the following engineering principles:

 * **Session Management:** Utilizing a global struct to track the authenticated client during the session.
 * **Arrays & Vectors:** Used arrays to store quick withdrawal values and vectors for efficient file data management.
 * **File Synchronization (Data Persistence):** Instant updates to the `Clients.text` file after every withdrawal or deposit to ensure data accuracy.